 - Repetitive tasks: Smartsheet found that workers are most eager to automate repetitive tasks like data collection, approvals, and updates.

-- Social media posts: Struggling to post consistently?
+- Marketing tasks: Struggling to publish social media posts consistently?
 Use an automation system like Hootsuite to plan your content and upload to all your channels at a scheduled cadence.
+You can also automate tasks related to email marketing, tracking metrics on your WordPress website, and more.

-- Administrative tasks: Many activities can count as administrative work, but the most common are data entry, scheduling, and email — simple tasks that add up when you do them manually.
+- Administrative tasks: Many activities can count as administrative work, but the most common are data entry, scheduling, invoicing, and email — simple tasks on your to-do list that add up when you do them manually.

 - Spreadsheets: Got more important things to do than put together that spreadsheet?
 Automate it.
-Popular spreadsheet apps like Google Sheets and Microsoft Excel have a plethora of shortcuts that automatically format your cells, make calculations, create reports, and more.
+Popular spreadsheet apps like Google Sheets and Microsoft Excel have a plethora of shortcuts for automatically formatting your cells, making calculations, creating reports, and more.

 How to find out which tasks should be automated